akash-network/node/_docs/testnet/client-usage.md

   ]
 }
 ```
-In the example above, `"state": 2` indicates a closed lease.  **TODO** true?
+In the example above, `"state": 2` indicates a closed fulfillment.

- **TODO** are all fulfillments shown or just the ones that resulted in leases?
-Seems like the latter

 **Arguments**